florias-papadopoulos/florias-papadopoulos.github.io/_pages/projects/Master-Semester1/cryptography/discrete_logarithm_algorithms.md

 ## ❖ Abstract

 In the context of computational exercises assigned in class, we had to use Shanks' algorithm (also named Baby-step Giant-step algorithm), Adleman's algorithm, discrete Pollard's algorithm (otherwise known as Pollard's rho algorithm for logarithms) and Pohlig-Hellman algorithm (also named Index calculus algorithm) for calculating the discrete logarithm of a number.
-My task was to calculate the discrete logarithm $x$ inside $\mathbb{Z}_N = \mathbb{Z}_{1693}$, where $17^x \equiv 101 \, mod \, 1693$.
+My task was to calculate the discrete logarithm $x$ inside $Z_N$ = $Z_{1693}$, where 17^x ≡ 101 \, (mod \, 1693)$.

 ## ❖ Files Included